Introduction to the Buttonville Community

 Shopping in Buttonville Community

-First Markham Place is a large shopping mall which is popular with residents and known for its large food court!
+First Markham Place is a large shopping mall that is popular with residents and also known for its large food court!
 There are other big box stores in the outside plaza adjoining the mall and lots of small businesses and restaurants here including a supermarket.
-As the area boasts some of Markham’s larger hotels, Woodbine Avenue and Highway 7 is host to lots of small businesses, coffee shops and restaurants.
+As the area boasts some of Markham’s larger hotels, Woodbine Avenue and Highway 7 is host to lots of small businesses, coffee shops, and restaurants.

 Parks and Recreation

-The Rouge River and two of its tributaries – Beaver Creek and Apple Creek run through this area – consequently offering a nice trail and two parks.
+The Rouge River and two of its tributaries – Beaver Creek and Apple Creek run through this area, offering a nice trail and two parks.
 Here is a list:

 - John Button Park – baseball diamond, children’s playground, soccer field, large grassy areas.